top of page

 A DAY AT TSH

 Children arrive via bus or car in the morning between 8 am and 8:30 am where they are met by their Principal and Educators.
 Each child either makes their way to the lower level of the school to their lockers or heads directly to their room.
 Learners begin working as soon as they arrive and while they are waiting for their friends.
 Because the AEC focuses on personal responsibility, there is no chaos in the morning.
-Once everyone has arrived, Morning Provocation begins where Learners are presented with a story, a reading or a direction for their day of work and play.
+Children as young as five check the work plans they have created for the week, meet with their Educators and begin their work.
+Group lessons are usually saved for the afternoon.

 The most precious time at TSH, the 3-hour work period is undisturbed.
 Learners enjoy rigorous work where they master literacy, numeracy, science, geography and art through tactile materials, writing and reading.
 Educators guide, present and observe during these periods.
 There is a consistent dialogue between child and Educator.
-Work Plans are created by the Learners themselves and they responsibly follow through on completion and further inquiry.
+Because classrooms are mixed ages, older children assist youngers.
+Assessments are part of everyday observeation and mastery.

 LUNCH & PLAY